 Cooperation partner: Federal Institute for Materials Research and Testing, Berlin

 The aim of the investigations was the testing of novel pulsed laser and atmospheric pressure plasma (ADP) technologies for cleaning unmounted wooden surfaces of art and cultural objects contaminated with the wood preservative "Hylotox 59".
 The chloro-organic ingredients DDT, lindane and pentachlorophenol are harmful to health and sometimes carcinogenic.
-The residues of the wood preservative are visible through glittering crystal structures and enter the atmosphere via the air.
+The residues of the wood preservative are visible through glittering crystal structures and enter the atmosphere via air.
 In high concentrations, they are a health hazard for museum employees, restorers, carpenters and joiners.
-Decontamination is therefore highly desirable.
+Therefore, decontamination is highly desirable.

 Within the scope of the cooperation project, various plasma and laser sources were used, both on dummies and on old contaminated original material.

 Using both atmospheric pressure plasma and short-pulse lasers, it has been possible to significantly remove the harmful crystalline residues from wood surfaces without destroying the material.

 Contact: Constanze Roth, art historian M.A.